jiaqi/bazville/docs/tomcat.md

 Due to the limitation of the implementation, `tomcat_binary` build rule requires user to specify the location of the installtion target for now.
 The value must be `@bazville//tools/tomcat:tomcat_9` when `version` is not specified.
-When version is specified, the value must change accordingly.
+When version is specified, the value must change accordingly to `@bazville//tools/tomcat:tomcat_<version>`.

 The prefix `@bazville` comes from the `bazville` repository definition in the `WORKPLACE` file.